-com sleep by a vision of his wife's spirit.
+[Lines written by J. O. Beauchamp, while in jail, upon being aroused from sleep by a vision of his wife's spirit.]

-Daughter of grief! thy spirit moves,
+Daughter of grief! thy spirit moves

 In every whistling wind that roves

-Across my prison grates:-
+Across my prison grates;

-It bids my soul majestic bear!
+It bids my soul majestic bear,

-And with its sister spirit soar,
+And, with its sister spirit, soar

-Aloft to heaven's gates
+Aloft to Heaven's gates.

 In visions bright it hovers round,

 And whispers the delightful sound,

-Peace to thy troubled mind.
+Peace to thy troubled mind;

-What the unfeeling worlds unite,
+What tho' unfeeling worlds unite

-To vent on you their venemed spite:
+To vent on you their venomed spite,

-To vent on you their venomed spite; Thy Anna's heart is kind.
+Thy Anna's heart is kind.

-And oft when visions thus arouse,
+And oft when visions thus arouse

-The husband's fondest hopes, he vows,
+Thy husband's fondest hopes, he vows

-'Tis no delusive dream;
+'Tis no deleusive dream!

 And springing from his bed of grief,

-He finds a moment's sweet relief,
+He finds a moment's sweet relief-

-Then round him honors gleam!
+Then round him horrors gleam.

-But still when calm reflection reigns, My soul its sweet repose regains, e.
+But still, when calm reflection reigns,

+My soul its sweet repose regains,

-In this triumphant thought;
+In this triumphant thought,

-That in thy love the absent far,
+That is thy love tho' absent far,

 My soul has laid in store for her,

-Liss its sweetest draught.
+Of bliss its sweetest draught.

-rd

-os eli

-Then rave ye angry storms of fate?
+Then rave ye angry storms of fate!

-Spit on your vilest blasts of hate!
+Spit out your vilest blast of hate!

 Ye perjured reptile worms!

-Disdaining aught to yield-my soul.;
+Disdaining aught to yield, my soul

-Shall gladly fly this earthly goal,
+Shall gladly fly this earthly goal

 Safe to my Anna's arms.

+For oh, the thought, triumphant, proud,

-The soul within itself can shroud,
+The soul within itself can shroud

-The purpose of the brave;
+The purpose of the brave.

 Secure of her, the dear one's love,

-For whom he dies and mounts above.
+For whom he dies, and mounts above

-Misfortunes highest wave!
+Misfortune's highest wave.

-He cries-prisons for clay! the etherial soul,

-'Triumphant soars! disdains control,

-And mocks a perjured world!

-The shaft's too late! he soars too high!

-He rides in triumph through the sky,

-Not caring whence 'twas hurled.
+He cries-prisons for clay! the etherial soul Triumphant soars, disdains control, And mocks a perjured world!
+The shaft's too late!
+He soars too high, He rides in triumph through the sky, Not hearing whence 'twas hurled.

-Nor even let a gloom, a sigh, Be read in thy angelic eye; Be firm as him you love!
-BEAUCHAMP'S CONFESSION
+Nor even let a gloom, a sigh,

+Be read on thy angelic eye;-

+Be firm as him you love.

-For wherefore pine to meet this spell?
-Has not God ordered all things well?
+For wherefore pine to meet this spell,

+Has God not ordered all things well?-

 We'll meet in Heaven above.

-And oh, the triumph of that day, Were worth ten thousand forms of clay, "To die is but to reign."
-Then cease thy troubled soul from grief!
-Be this thy sout's sure sweet relief, (What more?) -- our aim toe gain!
+And oh, the triumph of that day!

+We're worth ten thousand forms of clay,

+"To die is but to reign."

+Then cease thy troubled soul from grief,

+Be this thy soul's sure, sweet relief-

+What more?-our aim we gain.

 This was written before my conviction, and while my wife was absent from me.
-J. O. BEAUCHAMP.

-forth a timed en Verses addressed by Mrs. Ann Brauchamp, to her husband J. O. Brauchamp, & few days before their death.
+[Verses addressed by Mrs. Ann Beauchamp to her husband, J. O. Beauchamp, a few days before their death.]

-Spirit divine! thou more than mortal man!
-With thee to die, and in thy fond embrace, Fulfill the wise, the universal plan, Ordained by fate for all the human race;
+Spirit divine! thou more than mortal man, With thee I die, and in thy fond embrace, Fulfil the wise, the universal plan, Ordained by fate for all the human race.
+To soar with thee in that unknown abode

-To soar with thee, to that unknown abode, To which my father's spirit early fled; When earth-born cares can never more corrode The sweet repose of the illustrious dead.
+To which my father's spirit early fled,

+Where earth-born cares can never more corrode

+The sweet repose of the illustrious dead.

-To meet my sister's spirit and my brothers, prave, Who left me early to the storms of fate, And paved the way and strewed with flowers my grave, Oh! these are joys, which earth cannot create!
+To meet my sister's spirit, and my brothers, brave, Who left me early to the storms of fate, And paved the way and strewed with flowers my grave, Oh! these are joys which earth cannot create.

-There shall my father's spirit grasp thy hand, And call thee son; and bless thee as his child; While round assemble all the kindred hand, As once on earth, while Heaven and fortune smiled.
+There shall my father's spirit grasp thy hand, And call thee son, and bless thee as his child, While round assemble all the kindred band, As once on earth while Heaven and fortune smiled.

-The brave shall bless thee for thy righteous deeds; But chief for that which man's unrighteous laws, Account a crime!
-But pine not; though thou needs, Must die: thou diest in honor's cause.
+The brave shall bless the for thy righteous deeds, But chief for that which man's unrighteous laws Account a crime!
+But pine not, though thou needs Must die; thou diest in honor's cause.

-Thy spirit feels its worth; a villains heart, Thy dagger pierced; he perished by thy hand!
-Accused of Heaven, he felt the bitter smart, Assigned to guilt by Heaven's high command.
+Thy spirit feels its worth, a villain's heart

+Thy dagger pierced; he perished by thy hand.

+Accursed of Heaven, he felt the bitter smart

+Assigned to guilt by Heaven's high command.